grafana/diy-iot/README.md

 ## Examples of projects built with Arduino and Grafana Cloud

-We have created couple of DIY IoT projects that you can easily create by yourself.
+We have created a couple of DIY IoT projects that you can easily create by yourself.
 These project have README that contains all information needed for you to re-create them.

 1. [Room comfort monitoring](https://github.com/ivanahuckova/room_comfort_monitoring_grafana)
 1. [Sourdough monitoring](https://github.com/ivanahuckova/sourdough_monitoring_grafana)